Fougères: World War I

 640 names are engraved in a monument to commemorate the death of soldiers from Fougères that fought for France during World War I. Fougères also welcomed many war wounded soldiers in its hospital and the monument mention 148 additional names of soldiers that died in Fougères but were not originating from the city.

 Recent sports events

 On 11 July 2013, Fougères hosted the Tour de France as a departure town.
 When the Tour de France returned on 10 July 2015, Fougères was the finish town for stage 7 (Livarot-Fougères).
 It was a stage victory for the British cyclist Mark Cavendish.
 Cyclism came back to the town on 4 July 2016, where Fougères was a race-through town in the stage Granville-Angers.

 Fougères is also one of the control points for the Paris–Brest–Paris (PBP) bicycle event.
 PBP is an ultra-marathon event where cyclists are expected to complete the 1200 km course in under 90 hours, and occurs the year before a Summer Olympic year.
 Fougères is a control point both out bound to Brest as well as back to Paris.

-Now, Joueur du grenier is living here.